Target has another quarter of declining sales but there are signs of improvement to start 2026

-MINNEAPOLIS (AP) — Target reported another quarter of declining sales and profits as the retailer struggles to regain its footing with its customers contending with higher prices almost everywhere.
+MINNEAPOLIS (AP) — Target reported another quarter of declining sales and profits as it struggles to regain its footing with customers who are facing higher prices almost everywhere.

 Target also said comparable-store sales rose to start the current quarter.